Offshoots of Operation Car Wash: Operation End Point

 On 3 July 2017, a new operation (End Point; Ponto Final) served nine pre-trial and three temporary arrest warrants, as well as 30 search and seizure warrants against the Rio de Janeiro state road transport leadership.
 The action was based on the depositions, in return for sentence reduction, of former State Court of Justice Jonas Lopes de Carvalho Filho, and money changer and operator Álvaro Novis from Operation Efficiency.
 Lopes had been sentenced to seven years of house arrest, community service and probation as part of Operation Fifth of Gold, in which five of seven ministers of the Tribunal de Contas da Tribunal do Estado (TCE) were charged with corruption.

-The operation investigated bribes from bus entrepreneurs to politicians and transport inspectors in Rio de Janeiro, pointing out that former governor Sérgio Cabral received $122.85 million through his right hand operative, Carlos Miranda.
+The operation investigated bribes from bus entrepreneurs to politicians and transport inspectors in Rio de Janeiro, pointing out that former governor Sérgio Cabral Filho received $122.85 million through his right hand operative, Carlos Miranda.
 On 13 June 2017, he was sentenced to 14 years and two months of imprisonment for passive corruption and money laundering.
 On 20 September 2017 he was sentenced to an additional 45 years imprisonment for embezzlement.
 In total, around R$260 million were paid in bribes in exchange for benefits to bus companies, such as approval for "fare adjustments".
 Also arrested were Lélis Teixeira, president of the Federation of Passenger Transport Companies of the State of Rio de Janeiro (Fetransport), Rogério Onofre, former president of the Department of Road Transport of Rio de Janeiro (DETRO) and the entrepreneur heading the Grupo Guanabara, Jacob Barata.
 Known as "King of the Bus", Barata, one of Rio de Janeiro's biggest bus operators, was arrested at Tom Jobim International Airport as he tried to board a plane to Lisbon.
 Onofre was released in August 2017 by Gilmar Mendes.
 Bretas arrested him again and he spent 14 months in jail until his release by Bretas in September 2018 with an ankle monitor and instructions not to leave Paraíba do Sul, where he was mayor.
 In total, the action resulted in the arrest of 10 people linked to public transport in the state for embezzling about R$500 million at the behest of the former governor.
 On 5 July 2017, PF agents served one condução coercitiva warrant and three for search and seizure.